joshua678/Mandelbrot-renderer/README.md

 ## Future Improvements

-- **Cross-Platform Support**: Enhance compatibility with macOS and Linux.
+- **Cross-Platform Support**: Improve compatibility with macOS and Linux.
 - **User Interface**: Add a graphical menu for adjusting settings.
-- **Additional Fractals**: Implement support for other fractal types like the Burning Ship or Nova fractals.
-- **Zoom Enhancements**: Implement infinite zoom capabilities with arbitrary precision arithmetic.
+- **Zoom Enhancements**: Implement infinite zoom capabilities with arbitrary precision arithmetic on the GPU.
+- **Optimization**: A potential optimization/improvement could be by creating a point cloud, allowing for constant fps through upscaling, with downscaling while remaining stationary to improve image quality.
+- **Interpolation**: Interpolation could be used to improve image quality, especially in combination with a point cloud.

 ## License